alphagov/govuk-developer-docs/source/manual/alerts/data-sync-failed-to-munge.html.md

 If this fails, then on integration for example, apps will appear to be broken - you'll likely see `cache-1.router.integration.publishing.service.gov.uk;5xx rate for www-origin` alerts and 5xx's for frontend apps.

-Check URLs in router-api:
+Check URLs in router-api by SSHing onto a machine with router-api (router-backend for live stack; draft-cache for draft stack) and running the following commands:

 ```
-ssh into router-api

 govuk_app_console router-api

 pp Backend.pluck(:backend_url)